maplibre/maplibre/AI_POLICY.md

 ## Disclosure

 Community members are **expected to be transparent and label contributions that contain substantial amounts of tool-generated content**, including in issues, pull requests and bug reports.
-Disclosure is not penalized during PR review: our policy on labelling intended to help reviewers calibrate attention and ask better follow-up questions.
+Disclosure is not penalized during PR review: our policy on labelling is intended to help reviewers calibrate attention and ask better follow-up questions.
 Contributors should note details on tool usage (such as models and prompts used) in PR descriptions.

 ## Using AI for communication